emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
 1. Site looks good + works well on mobile. ✔️
 1. Site does have a custom player (can be enabled under video). ✔️

 ***
-## Eliteflix
-### Score: 25/26
-1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
-1. Finds streams consistently for both new and old content. ✔️
-1. Has 14 servers, and does auto-switch if one fails. ✔️
-1. Site does have episode auto-next (vidlink server). ✔️
-1. Sites UI is good, feels very nice and modern. ✔️
-1. Has built in subs for most content. ✔️
-1. It has movies, shows and anime. ✔️
-1. Site has watch lists + history, and you can login to sync them across devices. ✔️
-1. Site has franchise / company collections, but is otherwise lacking media discovery features. 🟡
-1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️
-1. Site does have a custom player when you click native. ✔️

-***
 ## Mocine